James Francis McCarthy: Priesthood

-McCarthy was ordained to the priesthood by Cardinal Terence Cooke at St. Patrick's Cathedral in Manhattan on June 1, 1968, for the Archdiocese of New York.
+McCarthy was ordained to the priesthood by Archbishop Terence Cooke at St. Patrick's Cathedral in Manhattan on June 1, 1968, for the Archdiocese of New York.
 After his 1968 ordination, the archdiocese assigned McCarthy as an assistant pastor at St. Denis Parish in Hopewell Junction, New York.
 He left St. Denis in 1976 to serve as pastor at St. Benedict's Parish in the Bronx.